Deltasia/ahhhhhhhhhhh/README.md

 ## Troubleshooting

 - **No detection / blank stream**: Ensure the webcam is not in use by another application and that YOLO weights exist.
+- **No cameras in dropdown**: Run `python test_camera_enumeration.py` to verify camera detection.
+Ensure cameras are properly connected and not in use by other applications.
+- **Camera switching fails**: Some cameras may not support hot-swapping.
+Try disconnecting/reconnecting the camera or restarting the application.
 - **Measurements stuck at fallback**: Double-check that `calibration_data.npz` is in the project root and readable.
 - **Large distance errors**: Confirm that the physical width (`KNOWN_WIDTH_CM`) matches the object, and re-run calibration with more diverse checkerboard poses.

+### Camera-specific Issues

+- **macOS**: The first camera access may require permission.
+Grant camera access in System Preferences > Security & Privacy.
+- **Linux**: Ensure your user is in the `video` group: `sudo usermod -a -G video $USER`
+- **Windows**: Some cameras may require specific DirectShow drivers for optimal performance.

 Happy building!
 Capture a reference, watch the delta values update in real time, and iterate on your tracking logic as needed.